PIMS Virtual Experimental Mathematics Lab (VXML)

 How it works…

-Research problems are proposed by a faculty member or postdoc at a PIMS member (or affilate member) university, and a project team consisting of the mentor, a graduate student and 2-4 undergraduate students are formed to work on the problem (we encourage teams that integrate members from multiple PIMS sites).
+Research problems are proposed by a faculty member or postdoc at a PIMS member (or affilate member) university, and a project team consisting of the mentor, a graduate student and 2-4 undergraduate students are formed to work on the problem.
 Teams commit 6-8 hours per week to work on the project and to meet to discuss their discoveries.
-Students will use a mixture of computational tools such as CoCalc (Sage Math Cloud), to work and collaborate.
+Students will use a mixture of computational tools such as CoCalc (Sage Math Cloud) or Jupyter, to work and collaborate with each other.

 At the end of the year there is an open-house event where discoveries can be showcased and any results presented.
-The laboratory is virtual so participants can join from anywhere in the PIMS network of universities and the projects focus on experimentation and discovery.
+Finally, a written report is prepared by the project members as a record of their work.

 The VXML strongly believes in Federico Ardila-Mantilla’s axioms :